US inflation unchanged last month, though core prices accelerated

 Adding to the BLS's turmoil is a government-wide hiring freeze that has forced it to cut back on the amount of data it collects for each inflation report, the agency has said.
 UBS economist Alan Detmeister estimates that BLS is now collecting about 18% fewer price quotes for the inflation report than it did a few months ago.
 He thinks the report will produce more volatile results, though averaged out over time, still reliable.

-So far, U.S. and overseas carmakers are paying the tariffs, though economists say they likely will pass them on to consumers soon.
-Car companies are also paying 50% import taxes on steel and aluminum and 30% on parts from China.

-Ford has said it paid $800 million in tariffs in the second quarter, while General Motors shouldered $1.1 billion.
-Stellantis, the world's fourth-largest carmaker and the maker of brands such as Chrysler, Dodge, and Jeep, has said it has paid $350 million in tariffs out of a $1.7 billion expected cost this year.

-Consumers are likely to absorb more costs beyond the auto industry in the coming months, as Trump has begun to finalize many tariffs.
-Once businesses know what they will be paying, they are more likely to pass those costs to consumers, economists say.
+Americans are likely to absorb more trade-war costs in the coming months as Trump begins to finalize tariffs.
+Once businesses know what they will be paying, they are more likely to pass those costs to customers, economists say.

 Trump has insisted that overseas manufacturers will pay the tariffs by reducing their prices to offset the duties.
 Yet the pre-tariff prices of imports haven't fallen much since the levies were put in place.